 Source: Norwegian Petroleum Directorate

 Usually, facilities stay on fields longer than planned for in the development stage.
-On many fields, new tie-ins (satellite fields) and improved recovery initiatives have extended field lifetimes beyond what was estimated in the Plan for Development and Operation (PDO).
-In addition, facilities on fields with tie-ins that shut down their own production can be used as a host facility for processing and transport for other nearby fields.
-Therefore, the facilities on a field that shuts down its own production are not necessarily removed immediately.
+On many fields, new tie-ins (satellite fields) and improved recovery initiatives have extended field lifetimes beyond what was estimated in the plan for development and operation (PDO).
+The commercial life of facilities which are no longer producing from their own deposits may be extended if they can function as host installations for other developments in the area.
+It is therefore important to explore all opportunities for utilising such facilities before a final disposal decision.

 Cessation of the petroleum activities and disposal of facilities are regulated by the Petroleum Act and Petroleum Regulations.
 Norway acts also in accordance with international regulations and agreements, such as the Oslo-Paris Convention (OSPAR), which stipulates that petroleum facilities can be abandoned after shutdown only in highly extraordinary scenarios.

-Section 5-3 of the Petroleum Act stipulates that the Ministry of Petroleum and Energy (MPE) makes disposal decisions.
-Article 60 of the United Nations Convention on the Law of the Sea (UNCLOS) stipulates that facilities shall, as a general rule, be removed, and that both removal and potential abandonment shall take place in accordance with internationally accepted standards.
-In accordance with this and the OSPAR Convention, the authorities can make decisions on removal of subsea installations, floating steel installations and the topsides of concrete installations without submitting the case to the Storting (Norwegian parliament).
+Section 5-3 of the Petroleum Act stipulates that the MPE makes disposal decisions.
+Article 60 of the United Nations Convention on the Law of the Sea (UNCLOS) stipulates that facilities shall, as a rule, be removed, and that both removal and potential abandonment shall take place in accordance with internationally accepted standards.
+In accordance with this and the OSPAR Convention, the authorities can make decisions on removal of subsea facilities, floating steel facilities and the topsides of concrete installations without submitting the case to the Storting (Norwegian parliament).
+However, if disposal of concrete facilities and the jacket on large, fixed steel facilities is subject to OSPAR consultation, the case shall be presented to the Storting before the MPE makes a disposal decision.

-Pipelines are covered under the scope of the Petroleum Act, but not the OSPAR Convention.
-The choice of disposal options is determined in each individual case based on a broad assessment of costs evaluated in relation to the consequences for safety, environment, fisheries and other users of the sea.
+Pipelines are not covered by the OSPAR Convention.
+The choice of disposal options is determined in each individual case based on a comprehensive evaluation, where costs are assessed in relation to the consequences for safety, environment, fisheries and other users of the sea.

 Facilities that will not be reused or abandoned on the field must be transported to shore and handled at an approved onshore facility for scrapping and recycling or disposal.
 In Norway, there are currently five onshore facilities that can accept installations or components of them: